hyperledger/identus-cloud-agent/README.md

     up --wait
 ```

-If the PRISM Cloud Agent is started successfully, all the running containers should achieve `Healthy` state, and Cloud Agent Rest API should be available at the specified port, for example:
+If the Cloud Agent is started successfully, all the running containers should achieve `Healthy` state, and Cloud Agent Rest API should be available at the specified port, for example:
 * `http://localhost:8080/prism-agent` for the `issuer` instance
 * `http://localhost:8090/prism-agent` for the `holder` instance